 Q – The debt collection agency will not verify my debt.
 Is this a FCRA violation?

 A – When a debt collection agency takes on your past due account, they must notify you via mail or telephone.
 From the time of the notification you then have 30 days to request verification of the debt.
 If you request verification, we recommend this be done with a letter sent via certified mail.
 If you realize your debt has been sent to a collection agency and it has been past the 30 days from when they first inherited the account, they no longer are obligated to verify the debt and are no longer in any violation of the FCRA for not responding to your request.

 Q – Are there any allowances for late or missed payment due to financial hardships from COVID-19?

 A – Many creditors are offering forbearance during these uncertain financial times.
 Forbearance will grant you permission to postpone payments for a certain amount of time.
 If you do file forbearance, please be sure to ask your creditor before you plan to skip the payment.
 Also, be aware of the terms of the forbearance as in many instances creditors will expect a lump sum at the end of the forbearance for the missed months.
 Sometimes this can compound the problem rather than help.

 Q – Why was Credit KODA formed?

 A- It is our mission to fight for the little guy and right the wrongs for people that are unable to do it themselves.
-Credit KODA was formed as a non-profit to show separation from the rotten credit repair industry.
+Credit KODA was formed as a non-profit to help those who have errors on their credit report who can’t seem to get them removed.
 The fact is fixing errors is not hard if you know what you’re doing, and we believe everyone should have free access to ensure their credit report is correct.
 Our goal is to hold Credit Reporting Agencies responsible for not correcting errors when that should be corrected.
 Credit KODA in alliance with our network of attorneys can do just that.